robert-abela/python/lessons/project.md

 * Create a Login Page form (a file called ```login.html```) with input fields for email and password.
 Show this login page by default (if GET does not specify file to show).
 The form action should be '/login'
 * Takes a path as a command line argument, this will be the referred to as **base directory**.
 * Credential validation: Your script must contain a function called ```valid_creds(email, pw)``` that opens ```users.csv```, checks if any row matches the paameters and returns True/False accordingly
+* Use functions as much as possible to make your code more readable and proper DocStrings to ducument each function.

 ### Login feature (/login):
 * Recieves requests from the login form